 The assigned identification number for the Austerlitz Volunteer Fire Company is 80, therefore all apparatus begins with that number.

-801 also carries six “air-packs” which are used by “entry firefighters.”
-Each air-pack is equipped with a portable radio which are integrated into the air-pack face masks.
+80-12 carries six “air-packs” which are used by “entry firefighters.”
+Each air-pack is equipped with a portable radio which is integrated into the air-pack face masks.
 The radio makes a dangerous job somewhat safer as each firefighter can communicate with other firefighters and the incident commander.

-Other equipment carried on 801 include ladders, forced entry tools, sawzall and chainsaw, generator, and many other tools to assist the firefighter.
+Other equipment carried on 80-12 include ladders, forced entry tools, Sawzall and chainsaw, 6.5 kW Honda generator, an up to date “Jaw of Life” system, and many other tools to assist the firefighter.